Election Integrity Act of 2021: Legislative history

 The Republican effort to reform voting laws began in early January, 2021, when Georgia Republicans appointed state Representative Barry Fleming, who as attorney of Hancock County had defended a controversial voter roll update that challenged the eligibility of nearly 20% of Sparta, Georgia's residents (almost all Black), to the chairmanship of the Georgia Special Committee on Election Integrity.
 By late February, the first elections bill had cleared a chamber of the Georgia General Assembly.
-Passed in the Georgia State Senate on February 23, 2021 in a nearly party-line vote, Senate Bill 67 would have required a photo ID when requesting an absentee ballot.
+Passed in the Georgia State Senate on February 23, 2021, in a nearly party-line vote, Senate Bill 67 would have required a photo ID when requesting an absentee ballot.

 The first comprehensive election bill to be considered was House Bill 531, sponsored by Fleming.
 That bill would have restricted where ballot boxes can be located and when they can be accessed, required photo identification for absentee voting, made the deadline to request an absentee ballot earlier, made it a misdemeanor to hand out food or drink to voters waiting in line, and limited early voting hours on weekends, among many other changes.
 Most controversially, it would have restricted early voting on Sundays, when Black churches traditionally run "Souls to the Polls" get-out-the-vote efforts.
 House Bill 531 passed the House in a party-line vote on March 1, 2021.

 In the Senate, Senate Bill 202 first appeared as a small, two-page bill to prohibit organizations from sending absentee ballot applications to voters who have already requested a ballot.
 It passed in that form on March 8; the deadline bills must pass at least one chamber of the Assembly.
 On March 17, 2021, with House Bill 531, Fleming's original comprehensive elections bill, now being considered in the Senate, word emerged that the two-page Senate Bill 202 (by now in the House) would be vastly expanded by Fleming into a 93-page omnibus bill.
 As the end of March neared (the Georgia General Assembly adjourns on March 31), Republican efforts consolidated around the two omnibus bills.
-The bill, named the Election Integrity Act of 2021, was passed by the House in a vote of 100–75 and by the Senate in a vote of 34–20 on on March 25, 2021.
+The bill, named the Election Integrity Act of 2021, was passed by the House in a vote of 100–75 and by the Senate in a vote of 34–20 on March 25, 2021.
 The bill was signed into law by the Republican Governor of Georgia, Brian Kemp, that evening.

 Geoff Duncan, the Republican Lieutenant Governor of Georgia, said that momentum for the legislation grew from misinformation by former president Donald Trump and Rudy Giuliani.
 The bill is part of Republican efforts to change election laws in various states following the 2020 presidential election.
 Democratic presidential candidate Joe Biden won Georgia, and Democrats won the two U.S. Senate seats that represented Georgia, a state that previously elected Republicans.
 According to The New York Times, the bill "will, in particular, curtail ballot access for voters in booming urban and suburban counties, home to many Democrats."